preciousonanuga/My_First_Portfolio/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and professional background as a developer/designer/creative professional.
 ## 🧑‍💻 About Me

 Hi!
-I'm [Your Name], a passionate [Frontend / Fullstack / UI/UX / etc.] developer who loves turning ideas into beautiful and functional web applications.
+I'm Precious Onanuga, a passionate Frontend / UI/UX  developer who loves turning ideas into beautiful and functional web applications.
 I created this portfolio to showcase my journey, skills, and the work I'm most proud of.

 ---